Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 La Roche-Posay for Acne-Prone Skin

 If your skin is oily or acne-prone, La Roche-Posay's Effaclar is the clinical alternative.
 Foaming formula with clay and niacinamide specifically for oil control and breakout prevention.
 Dermatologist-recommended for acne-prone skin.
-The science is solid. highly rated by customers specifically for people dealing with active breakouts.
+The science is solid.
+Well-reviewed on Amazon specifically for people dealing with active breakouts.

 Vanicream for Maximum Sensitivity

 If CeraVe still causes issues or you have diagnosed dermatitis, Vanicream is more hypoallergenic than both.
-Zero common irritants. highly rated by customers specifically for severe sensitivity cases.
+Zero common irritants.
+Well-reviewed on Amazon specifically for severe sensitivity cases.
 Some people literally can't use anything else.

 The Bottom Line